How Trump is gaining an edge in the substantive battle for delegates - ExBulletin

 NEW YORK (AP) Cast aside polls, fundraising numbers or Donald Trump’s name recognition as indicators of his early dominance in the Republican presidential race.
 He has what may prove to be the most important advantage in the race: a head start in winning the delegates needed to clinch the GOP nomination.

 While the delegate count won’t begin to take shape until voting begins next January, Trump’s edge in the race to win their votes takes years.
-Many state Republican parties changed their rules ahead of the 2020 election by adding more win-win contests and requiring candidates to get higher vote percentages to claim delegates.
-These changes all benefit a frontrunner, a position Trump has held despite his mounting legal peril, blamed for his party’s lackluster performance in the 2022 election and turbulent years of his presidency.
+Many state Republican parties made changes to their rules ahead of the 2020 election adding more win-win contests and requiring candidates to get higher vote percentages to claim delegates.
+These changes all benefit a frontrunner, a position Trump has held despite his growing legal peril, responsible for his party’s lackluster performance in the 2022 election and turbulent years of his presidency.

 As Trump makes another run for the White House, he has focused on the looming battle for delegates, according to people familiar with his efforts who requested anonymity to discuss strategy.
 He had regular discussions with state party chairmen, including being involved in many leadership races, and hosted delegations from Republican parties in Nevada, Louisiana, and Pennsylvania at his homes in Florida and New Jersey.